MatrixRulezZ/tis_dialog_parser/README.md

-This is an a data-parser if the internet provider which shown information such as:
+This is a a data-parser if the internet provider which shows information such as:
 -- money
 -- traffic
 -- speed of the internet connection